 - The higher the time frame, the more importance and reliability can be subscribed to any fractal;

-- The higher the time frame, the lower the number of signals generated;
+- The larger the period, the lower the number of signals generated;

 - Plotting and analyzing fractals in multiple time frames is very useful.
 The long–term chart can be a great filter for short-term fractals;

 - Fractals can be great to use for trail stops.
-The trail stops can in fact be used on all time frames, but they have more value or strength on higher time frames.
-Using 2 fractal levels distance instead of 1 would give more breathing space to the trade.
+The trail stops can, in fact, be used on all time frames, but they have more value or strength on higher time frames.
+Using two fractal levels distance instead of 1 would give more breathing space to the trade.

 Trend lines and Fibs

-Basically Fractals are very easy method of spotting what the trend is on any time frame.
-All a trader needs to to do is look and see whether the fractals are making higher highs and higher lows or lower lows and lower highs.
+Fractals are the very easy method of spotting what the trend is in any time frame.
+All a trader needs to do is look and see whether the fractals are making higher highs and higher lows or lower lows and lower highs.

 Fractals are extremely useful Forex tools.
-They can provide easy Forex trading and are even good for automated Forex trading software.
+They can provide smooth Forex trading and are even suitable for automated Forex trading software.
 If you are learning Forex trading, then take a look at the Fractal indicator to get an idea how you can improve your trading.

 Thank you all for sharing this information with other traders.
 We hope that this article has helped you with how to trade the Fractal indicator.